- Sustainability TOP

 22 places

-Improving Knowledge (Knowledge-enhancing Program)
+Improving Knowledge (Knowledge-Enhancing Program)

 As a quality-related knowledge education program for employees, we conduct legal education, focusing on the Road Transport Vehicle Act/Recall System.
 The aim is to ensure that our employees understand the laws related to the quality of Isuzu products.
 Additionally, we offer a course for developing experts skilled in the statistical analysis necessary for solving problems.
 The courses are aimed for employees to acquire problem-solving skills and practical skills for effectively encouraging quality improvement in the workplace.